ServBay MariaDB/MySQL Troubleshooting Guide

 5

-- Hardware Resource Bottlenecks: High CPU usage, low memory causing swapping, or disk I/O limits.
-Use macOS Activity Monitor or terminal commands like
+- Resource bottlenecks: High CPU usage, low memory causing swapping, disk I/O issues.
+On macOS, use Activity Monitor or

 top